Esoteric Buddhism

 sect in Japanese Buddhism.
 The

-means of worshiping Ganesha, Ganabachi, Vinayaka,
+manner of worshiping Ganesha, Ganabachi, Vinayaka,

-all other Buddhist streams.
+all other Buddhist schools.

 Lama Drukpa Kunley